ajalt/colormath/docs/usage.md

 ```

 If you don't specify an alpha value, it will default to `NaN`.
 This makes it possible to distinguish
-unspecified alpha value, which can be important for operations like interpolation.
+unspecified alpha values, which can be important for operations like interpolation.

 sRGB colors can also be constructed from hex strings or integers.
 All of the following are equivalent: